-On March 10, 2020 (the "Effective Date"), the Company entered into (i) a mezzanine loan and security agreement (the "Mezzanine Loan Agreement") with SVB, as administrative agent and collateral agent (the "Agent"), and Silicon Valley Bank and West River Innovation Lending Fund VIII, L.P., as lenders (the "Mezzanine Lenders"), pursuant to which the Mezzanine Lenders have agreed to lend the Company up to \$50.0 million in a series of term loans, and (ii) a loan and security agreement (the "Senior Loan Agreement", and together with the Mezzanine Loan Agreement, the "Loan Agreements") with Silicon Valley Bank, as lender (the "Senior Lender", and together with the Mezzanine Lenders, the "Lenders"), pursuant to which the Senior Lender has agreed to provide the Company with a revolving line of credit of up to \$5.0 million.
+On March 10, 2020 (the "Effective Date"), the Company entered into (i) the Mezzanine Loan Agreement with the Agent, and the Mezzanine Lenders, pursuant to which the Mezzanine Lenders have agreed to lend the Company up to \$50.0 million in a series of term loans, and (ii) a loan and security agreement (the "Senior Loan Agreement", and together with the Mezzanine Loan Agreement, the "Loan Agreements") with Silicon Valley Bank, as lender (the "Senior Lender", and together with the Mezzanine Lenders, the "Lenders"), pursuant to which the Senior Lender has agreed to provide the Company with a revolving line of credit of up to \$5.0 million.
 Upon entering into the Loan Agreements, the Company borrowed \$35.0 million in term loans from the Mezzanine Lenders (the "Term A Loan").
+The Company entered into amendments to the Loan Agreements in October 2020 under which the Company borrowed an additional \$5.0 million in term loans (the "Term B1 Loan"), on March 1, 2021 and March 1, 2022.
+The Company has incurred debt discount and issuance costs of \$4.3 million, including the final payment fee of \$3.8 million.